Eddevinc/files/Lab-WVD-Essentials/03-CREATE-APPLICATION-GROUP.md

    ![ws name.](media/81.png)

-23. Now in the Application Group Window that comes up, click on **Applications menu** present under **Manage** and you will see that the applications are published in the application Group.
+23. Now in the Application Group Window that comes up, click on **Applications** present under **Manage** and you will see that the applications are published in the application Group.

    ![ws name.](media/82.png)